yangchenfunstatistics/yangchen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a researcher and developer at Lab 126, Amazon.
+I am currently an Applied Scientist at Lab 126, Amazon.
 Before joining Amazon, I spent several years in academia [teaching](./teaching.md) mathematics and doing [research](./publications.md) on scientific computing and scientific machine learning.
 I got my PhD in Applied Mathematics from Brown University.

 In my spare time, I like reading math and history, coding and spending time with my daughter and son.